sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2023/05/2023-05-12-when-you-finally-meet-your-hero.md

 **Talking about heroes, here comes my hero.**

-* Not the hero that throws buzzwords and get away with it.
+* Not the hero that throws buzzwords and gets away with it.
 * Not the hero who insults his admirer for asking questions.

 But,